99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Also SNS can have a DLQ

 SQS Delay queue:
-Delay a messages so cosumers dont see it immediately, up to 15 min, or per message individually, default is 0
+Delay messages so cosumers dont see it immediately, up to 15 min, or per message individually, default is 0

 SQS Short polling:
 Querying only a subset of its servers to determine whether any messages are available for a response.